Greenwich Playhouse

 The Prince Theatre became a platform for many established name actors, designers, directors and writers; and a training venue for young artists and recent drama school graduates.
 The Prince Theatre came to be regarded as quality employer of theatre practitioners and developed into a London leading small-scale producing theatre.
 Its critically acclaimed productions were consistently well received by the media and supported by the theatre industry and a substantial audience base.

 In September 1998, following a very successful Iberian Theatre Season, The Prince Theatre closed in the expectation of impending major refurbishment work.
 On the 4th January 1999, Alice de Sousa launched a prolific campaign to prevent Greenwich’s then last surviving theatre from being permanently closed down.
 This campaign was championed by the national and local press and leading political figures such as Nick Raynsford MP; Peter Ainsworth, the then Shadow Secretary for Culture, and various Greenwich Councillors.
 The Prince Theatre’s predicament was covered by every major newspaper, television station, radio and unrelentingly in the local press.
-The dispute was happily resolved in April 2000 and on the 30th May the venue re-opened following major refurbishment and was renamed as - Greenwich Playhouse.
+The dispute was resolved in April 2000 and on the 30th May the venue re-opened with an acclaimed Galleon production of Hamlet and following major refurbishment.
+The venue was renamed the Greenwich Playhouse.